Local Reasoning about Probabilistic Behaviour for Classical-Quantum Programs: Introduction

 The rest of the paper is structured as follows.
 In Section~\ref{sec:pre} we recall some basic notations about quantum computing.
-In Section~\ref{sec:lang} we review the syntax and denotational semantics of a classical--quantum imperative language considered in~\cite{DF22}.
+In Section~\ref{sec:lang} we review the syntax and denotational semantics of a classical--quantum imperative language considered in~\cite{DENG202273}.
 In Section~\ref{sec:proof} we define an assertion language and propose a proof system for local reasoning about quantum programs.
 We also prove the soundness of the system.
-In Section~\ref{sec:cases} we apply our framework to verify the HHL and Shor's algorithms.
+In Section~\ref{sec:cases} we apply our program logic to verify the HHL and Shor's algorithms.
+Section~\ref{sec:imple} is dedicated to the Coq formalization of our logic.
 Finally, we conclude in Section~\ref{sec:con} and discuss possible future work.
+Our Coq development is available at the following link:\\ \centerline{\url{https://github.com/fox9909/CoqQLR.git}}